 Figure 1 depicts the conceptual model of the proposed approach.
-Each flight is assumed to choose the least-cost route option offered.
+In RP-D each flight is assumed to choose the leastcost route option offered.
 The cost of the route option includes the "displacement" cost (the cost of deviation from the shortest-"reference" route) plus the cost of associated route charges.
-Unlike with AHM model, described in Section I, here there are neither current (weight- and distance-based) ANS charges nor AHM-like tolls involved.
-The route charge for any route option is calculated as the sum of charges attached to sector-periods that constitute that route option.
-The sector-period charge is calculated as a product of the base tariff (qualitatively alike unit rate in the present setting, single value for the entire national airspace assumed) and of three multipliers: M1, M2 and M3, as follows:
+Unlike with AHM model, briefly described in Section V, here there are neither current (weight- and distance-based) ANS charges nor AHM-like tolls involved.
+Route charge for any route option is calculated as the sum of charges attached to sector-periods that constitute that route option.
+Sector-period charge is calculated as a product of the base tariff (qualitatively alike unit rate in the present setting, single value for the entire national airspace assumed) and of three multipliers: M1, M2 and M3, as follows: